snowplow/documentation/docs/pipeline-components-and-applications/snowplow-mini/previous-releases/snowplow-mini-0-14/control-plane-api/index.md

 Return status 200 means that services have been successfully restarted.

-#### Resetting Opensearch indices
+#### Resetting Elasticsearch indices

-As of 0.13.0, it is possible to reset Opensearch (or previously Elasticsearch) indices, along with the corresponding index patterns in Opensearch Dashboards, through Control Plane API.
+As of 0.13.0, it is possible to reset Elasticsearch indices, along with the corresponding index patterns in Kibana, through Control Plane API.

 ```bash
 curl -L \